harness/developer-hub/tutorials/platform/secrets-management.md

 1. Select **Run**, and then select **Run Pipeline** to initiate the deployment.
 2. Observe the execution logs as Harness runs the pipeline.
-3. In console logs, you can see that the secret is masked with ***** as per below screenshot.
+3. In console logs, the secret is masked with asterisks (`*`), as shown in the following image.

 <docimage path={require('./static/secret/secret-log.png')} width="60%" height="60%" title="Click to view full size image" />

-When a text secret is displayed in a deployment log, Harness substitutes the text secret value with asterisks (*) so that the secret value is never displayed.​ For more information, go to [secrets and log-sanitization](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/secrets-and-log-sanitization).
+When a text secret is displayed in a deployment log, Harness substitutes the text secret value with asterisks (`*`) so that the secret value is never displayed.​ For more information, go to [secrets and log-sanitization](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/secrets-and-log-sanitization).